How to Become a Clinical Nurse Specialist

 Some programs may require one year or more of previous experience to gain entry to these advanced nursing curricula.

-American Nurses Credentialing Center (ANCC) offers examination-based certification programs for clinical nurse specialists.
-These certifications are available in a wide range of subspecialties that include adult health care, gerontology, pediatrics, mental health, and community-based health care programs.
-Earning certification from the ANCC can often provide added opportunities for employment in the health care field.
+The American Nurses’ Credentialing Center (ANCC) offers examination-based certification programs for Clinical Nurse Specialists.
+These certifications are available in a wide range of subspecialties that include adult health care, gerontology, pediatrics, mental health, and community-based health care.